zzc-1998/VQA_PC/README.md

 ## Test
 Run the **test.py** in the test folder.
-We provide the trained checkpoint, extarcted 2d inputs, and slowfast features [here](https://drive.google.com/drive/folders/1-z-X0K3qOPF3swr79kKqmKZjXafwxJu3?usp=sharing).
+We provide the trained checkpoint, extarcted 2d inputs, and slowfast features [google drive here](https://drive.google.com/drive/folders/1-z-X0K3qOPF3swr79kKqmKZjXafwxJu3?usp=sharing).
 Use the command to test on the SJTU-PCQA database as follows:
 ```
 python -u test.py  \
 --pretrained_model_path ''path/to/ResNet_mean_fast_SJTU.pth'' \